othyn/macos-jockey/README.md

 </div>

 5. Head back to the Jockey app and try opening it again, it should now work as normal.
+6. When Jockey first attempts to mount a share, it will pop-up and prompt for Finder access, which you will need to grant in order for Jockey to mount shares in your behalf.

 <!-- Contributing -->